solworktech/zaje/zaje.1.md

 ==================================================

 `zaje` is a syntax highlighter that aims to cover all your shell colouring needs.
-It can act as an ad hoc replacement for `cat` and, with a spot of one-line shell functions `tail` and other friends.
+It can act as an ad-hoc replacement for `cat` and, with a spot of one-line shell functions `tail` and other friends.